PipedreamHQ/pipedream/components/google_ads/README.md

 adjusting bids.
 You can also use the API to get information about your campaigns, such as campaign stats, keyword stats, and ad performance.

-## Customizing API requests through tge Pipedream proxy
+## Customizing API requests with the Pipedream proxy

 The Pipedream components interact with Google Ads API through Pipedream's proxy service, which handles authentication and developer token requirements.